rogerdahl/striprouter-cpp/README.md

 Currently somewhat working:

 * Parsing of circuit description file
-* Visualization of circuit
+* Visualization of circuit and discovered routes
 * Simple automatic routing of point-to-point connections
-* Visualization of discovered routes
 * Basic GUI controls
+* Move components with mouse
+* Zoom and pan with mouse wheel and drag

+Basic missing features:

+* Does not show where to cut the copper traces
+* Does not have any way to export the best discovered layout
+* Can only do point to point routes.
+You have to manually add pads to connect multiple wires.
+See the included circuit.txt file for example.

+Known bugs:

+* Crashes if components are dragged outside of grid

 Planned functionality:

+* Optimize routes by considering routes to strip layer sections that are parts of existing routes connecting to the target
+* Use a genetic algorithm for exploring the search space
 * Write layout to file
 * Print mirror image of layout in 1:1 size for use when soldering
-* Optimize routes by considering routing to strip layer sections that are parts of existing routes connecting to the target
-* Use a genetic algorithm for exploring the search space.
-Even for very simple circuits, it's not possible to consider all possible layouts
 * Support components such as resistors and diodes that have variable length connectors
 * Automatic optimization of component locations